IBM-Cloud/terraform-provider-ibm/website/docs/r/network_public_ip.html.markdown

 Provides a public IP resource to route between servers.
 This allows public IPs to be created, updated, and deleted.
 Public IPs are not restricted to routing within the same data center.

-For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Subnet_IpAddress_Global) and [public IP address overview](https://knowledgelayer.softlayer.com/learning/global-ip-addresses).
+For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Subnet_IpAddress_Global) and [public IP address overview](https://knowledgelayer.softlayer.com/learning/global-ip-addresses).

 ## Example Usage